• Menu

 Precision Pruners: For Delicate Snips and Trims

 Precision pruners, also known as micro-tip pruning snips or fine-tip pruning shears, are ideal for making delicate cuts on small or hard-to-reach plants.
-These pruners feature narrow, sharp blades that allow you to snip and trim with precision, minimizing the risk of damaging surrounding foliage.
+These pruners feature narrow, sharp blades that allow you to snip and trim precisely, minimizing the risk of damaging surrounding foliage.
 When selecting precision pruners, look for a pair with ergonomic handles and a spring-action design for added comfort and ease of use.

 Anvil or Bypass Pruning Shears: Tackling Thicker Stems